All Episodes

 But anyway, here's the agenda.

-We're going to bring the Iranians in who are responsible for this and ask them what we can do to rescue Iraq from a civil war.
+We're going to bring the Iranians in who are responsible for this and ask them what we can do to rescue Iraq from a civil war that the Iranians are sponsoring and funding.

 All right.

-Uh the Associated Press has a story.
+The Associated Press has a story.

-Iran's participation at summit uncertain.
+Iran's participation at summit, uncertain.

-Iran's level of participation at Iraq summit uncertain.
+Iran's level of participation at Iraq summit, uncertain.

 Arab nations still have doubts.

-Iran's level of participation remained uncertain today, as Iraq pushed ahead with plans to hold a March 10th conference with its neighbors and key Western countries on the Iraqi security crisis.
+Iran's level of participation remained uncertain today as Iraq pushed ahead with plans to hold a March 10th conference with its neighbors and key Western countries on the Iraqi security crisis.

-Some Arab neighbors like Egypt, for their part, still have grave doubts the gathering will accomplish much.
+Some Arab neighbors, like Egypt, for their part, still have grave doubts the gathering will accomplish much.

-Yeah, and in the in the meantime, uh in a story dated today.
+Yeah, and in the meantime, in a story dated today, now the stories Wednesday for the New York Times.

 Thursday, it's not shooting it.

-Iraq's gonna show up.
+Iraq's going to show up.

 Today, later today, this news hit.